This condition is called postherpetic neuralgia.

 Your doctor can talk to you about a mix of medications and other treatments to make you feel better.

 What About a Vaccine?

-It is recommended if you’re 60 or older and may even be helpful for those as young as 50 in certain medical situations.
-The vaccine cuts the chance of shingles by about half.
-And even if you still get it, the vaccine can shorten the period of pain and reduce your risk of developing postherpetic neuralgia.
-Once you’ve gotten shingles, though, getting the vaccine won’t do anything to stop postherpetic neuralgia.
+A vaccine is recommended if you’re age 60 or older and may even be helpful for those as young as age 50 in certain medical situations.
+The vaccines cut the chance of shingles by at least by 50% in people between ages 50 and 59.
+Even if you still get it, the vaccines can shorten the period of pain and reduce your risk of developing postherpetic neuralgia.
+Once you’ve gotten shingles, though, getting the vaccines won’t do anything to stop postherpetic neuralgia.

-Talk to your doctor about the vaccine if you’ve had chickenpox but haven’t gotten shingles.
+Talk to your doctor about the vaccines if you’ve had chickenpox but haven’t gotten shingles.
 The same virus causes both, and chickenpox always comes first.